-Anyway, I have lost myself
+Anyway, I have lost myself.

 Our vet is close-by, a mere four blocks, so I figured I’d have no trouble managing Cat in a car for that distance.

 For the most part I was correct.
 He snuggled in my lap as I drove and expressed only minor curiosity at the traffic, at least until we came within view of the animal clinic.
-The building has no particular significance to me but to Cat, it was the scene of his emasculation.
+The building has no particular significance for me but to Cat, it was the scene of his emasculation.

 His ears went into radar mode.
 His eyes grew larger than Frisbees as his tail expanded to the size of California.
 Then he howled.

 It was me who howled as Cat dug his claws into my lap to launch himself into orbit around the interior of my car.

 Despite the agony, I managed to park at the clinic and with a little coaxing, unriveted Cat from the passenger seat.
 I then attached him to the skin of my forearm where he dangled comfortably while we went in to see the Vet.

 There was only one other pet in the waiting room, a mournful Basset hound whose droopy eyes and long face said that he didn’t want to be there either.

 In fact, his expression said more than that.
 It said he did not appreciate being gussied up in a doggy sweater and matching boots.
 He said without saying anything that what he wanted most in life was to be left alone – and not be attached to an owner who had so much love to give.